crystal-community/icr/README.md

 To understand this, please read `How does it works?` section.

-## How does it works?
+## How does it work?
 * Every time you press `Enter` it adds new instruction, generates new crystal program and executes it.
 * The output is split into 2 parts: regular program output (e.g. output from `puts 10`) and value returned by the last command
-* The regular output is saved, and when you type new instruction, new program is generated.
-The saved ouput is subtracted from the new output, and the difference is printed out.
+* The regular output is saved, and when you type a new instruction, new program is generated.
+The saved output is subtracted from the new output, and the difference is printed out.
 It makes an illusion that only new instructions are executed :)

 ## Development